antmendoza/temporal_java_workshop/src/main/java/io/temporal/workshop/_2/signal/README.md

-# Signal
+# Signal Workflow

 [What is a Signal?](https://docs.temporal.io/workflows#signal)

-Let's modify the money transfer workflow so that it will wait for an input if the amount to transfer is greater than 100.

 ## Exercise: Add a SignalMethod to the workflow and block the execution if the amount to transfer is greater than 100

+Modify the money transfer workflow so that it will wait for an input if the amount to transfer is greater than 100.

 This folder contains two sub-folders:
 - `initial` is you starting point, the code skeleton you have to work in to complete the exercise following the